william-rinauto/Tiptoe-Into-Text-Mining/readme.txt

 The reviews get stored to a local sqlite database.

-Then in messing around text minig.R, I apply some sentiment analysis techniques that I learned in tidytext mining.
+Then in messing around text mining.R, I apply some sentiment analysis techniques that I learned in tidytext mining.

 Most of the interesting information is contained in plots.R